The Story Behind Root + Revel and How I Healed My Body

 To put this in concrete terms, I was diagnosed with Leaky Gut Syndrome and Polycystic Ovary Syndrome (PCOS), which also caused insulin resistance and subclinical hypothyroidism.

-How I Healed My Body With Food and Natural Lifestyle Changes
+How I Healed My Body With Natural Lifestyle Changes

 A journalist through and through, I began furiously reading and studying everything I could get my hands on about these conditions and how our hormones and our bodies really work.
-I was shocked to learn how much diet and nutrition not only play a role, but could actually help get my body back in balance.
+I was shocked to learn how much diet and nutrition could actually help get my body back in balance.

 It sounded so simple… too simple.
 How could I have downplayed how much food impacts our bodies for so long?
-Of course, we all know that what we eat affects us, but I’ve always mistakenly thought of that effect as being weight-specific—as in, eat healthy and you’ll be skinny; eat poorly and you’ll be fat.
+Of course, we all know that what we eat affects us, but I’ve always mistakenly thought of that effect as being weight-specific—as in, eat healthy and you’ll be skinny; eat poorly and you’ll be fat (which I later learned wasn’t true, either!).
 It never occurred to me that eating certain foods could actually help me balance my hormones, and in turn, give me more energy, clear up my acne, return my regular cycles, regulate my bowels and, yes, lose that mysterious weight.

 But sure enough, I saw massive changes in just a few short weeks based solely on what I put in my body.
 So, I then started paying attention to what I put on my body, and quickly found that the food I ate and the natural products I used (and the toxic products I tossed!) helped me live a near symptom-free life—all without expensive medications carrying a roll-call of scary side effects.